Freenove/Freenove_ESP32_Display/docs/source/fnk0103/codes/tutorial/Preface.rst

 Speaker
 ========================

 There is a speaker connector (PH1.25mm) on the Freenove ESP32 Display.
-It is recommended to use an :red:`8Ω 1W speaker`.
+It is recommended to use an :combo:`red font-bolder:8Ω 1W speaker`.

 .. image:: ../_static/imgs/Preface/Preface06.png
     :align: center

-:red:`Please note that this kit does not include a speaker.
+:combo:`red font-bolder:Please note that this kit does not include a speaker.
 Please buy one yourself.`

 .. _SD_card: